Postgraduate Diploma in Cybersecurity

 Course Modules

 This module aims to give the learner an understanding of the issues relating to the management of information security in modern industry.
-It explores the roles, policies and procedures applied in information security.
+It explores the roles, policies and procedure applied in information security.
 The module further explores the specific role that software systems play in the threat against information security.

 Course Contacts